The India of acceptance: What RSS backers could learn from 19th-century thinker Francisco Luis Gomes

 There is a video clip doing the rounds showing the contribution of Goan musicians to the Mumbai music scene and the Hindi film industry.
 The performers include Anthony Gonsalves, Chic Chocolate, Johnny Gomes, Sebastian D’Souza and many more.
 These musicians brought brass and string instruments into the Indian orchestra.
 Because they understood notation they could write the music and make the arrangements for the whole orchestra and through which they brought Western music into play with Indian music.

 The musicians were all “Luso-Indians”.
 They learnt their music participating in church choirs where they were first introduced to notation, rhythm, melody, orchestra, and western musical instruments.
-In time. church music became secular music as it travelled from Goa to Mumbai, from the church to the music halls of the city and then to its film industry.
+In time, church music became secular music as it travelled from Goa to Mumbai, from the church to the music halls of the city and then to its film industry.

-This was the new India where the saxophone played with the sitar, where the violin accompanied the bansuri while Mohammed Rafi sang a duet with Lata Mangueshkar.
+This was the new India where the saxophone played with the sitar, where the violin accompanied the bansuri while Mohammed Rafi sang a duet with Lata Mangeshkar.
 It was the India of fusion and the India of experimentation.
 It was the India of acceptance.

-I have introduced a new description of a community, the Luso-Indians, into our pubic discourse because through this small fact of the Goan musicians in the Mumbai film industry I can raise the larger question of the cultural hybridity of every Indian.
+I have introduced a new description of a community, the Luso-Indians, into our public discourse because through this small fact of the Goan musicians in the Mumbai film industry I can raise the larger question of the cultural hybridity of every Indian.

 I first came across the term “Luso-Indian” in the writings of the brilliant public intellectual of 19th-century Goa, Francisco Luis Gomes.
 He was proud of his Indian heritage.
 He was also aware of the cultural elements that his community had imbibed in their encounter with Portuguese Europe.
 He recognised and accepted that centuries of contact made such hybridity inevitable.
 He wore his cultural fusion lightly as he argued, in the Portuguese Parliament, for the rights of the people of Goa and Angola.
 Through his politics, he challenged colonialism and censured it for imprisoning his country.